nanowell/OpenAI-Agents/README.md

 ## Benefits

-The AGI-Papers repository offers several benefits for researchers, scholars, and the academic community at large:
+The OpenAI-Agents repository offers several benefits for researchers, scholars, and the academic community at large:

 ### Accelerating Research